Thursday, April 14, 2022

 Exercise care and skill

-Disclose information concerning other party's maximum/minimum price or terms
+Not to disclose information concerning your maximum/minimum price or terms

-Disclose other confidential information obtained from other party
+Duty to disclose information obtained from other parties

-Provide confidential advise on any or all relevant matters
+Provide confidential advice on any or all relevant matters

 Help negotiate and draft favorable terms

 Personally, loyalty is my highest value.
-If we work together you will know who's team I am on.
+If we work together, you will know whose team I am on.